This article originally appeared on VICE Canada. At a dinner party, a friend clandestinely pulled out her phone. “I have a meme you need to see.”

 It’s funny.
 It’s accurate.
 I tell my friend I feel like I’m being attacked.

 Astrology is something that has always fascinated me, but I’ve only ever followed from a spectator’s perspective.
 Listening to friends talk about which planets are in which signs, who’s compatible with whom, having people read my birth chart to various reactions of delight and horror––it’s fun.
 And increasingly popular.

-That makes sense to me, because I do the pretty much the same thing––looking to an outside power for guidance and support.
-But I believe 100 percent.
-Not in astrology, tarot or even big baby J-Christ, mind you.
+That makes sense to me because I do pretty much the same thing––looking to an outside power for guidance and support.
+But I believe 100 percent, not in astrology, tarot, or even big baby J-Christ, mind you.
 I believe in Brian Eno.